Our specialist QROPS Advisers can help take the stress out of transferring your UK pension.

-We offer a QROPS through the superannuation section of the New Zealand Retirement Trust (NZRT) that has a simple fee structure, an experienced administration team and OFFERS peace of mind that comes with our respected brand.
+Choosing a NZ Qualifying Recognised Overseas Pension Scheme (QROPS) to manage your UK pension funds can help you to consolidate your retirement savings in one place.
+We offer a QROPS through the superannuation section of the New Zealand Retirement Trust (NZRT) that has a simple fee structure, experienced administration team and offers peace of mind that comes with our respected brand.

 For QROPS accounts we don't charge member, withdrawal, or contribution fees - only an Administration fee of 0.80% per annum, an Investment Management fee of between 0.20% to 0.90% per annum, and costs and expenses incurred, both by us and the fund managers we use, as part of running the NZRT.*

 • You are not already receiving income from an annuity purchased with your UK pension funds; and